 The tires on your vehicle have all-weather treads to provide traction in rain and snow.
-However, in some climates, using snow tires and traction devices may be necessary.
-Ford offers tire cables as a Ford approved accessory and recommends use of these or their equivalents.
+However, in some climates, using snow tires or traction devices may be necessary.
+Ford offers tire cables as a Ford approved accessory and recommends use of these or SAE class "S".
 See your dealer or qualified service technician for more information on tire cables for your vehicle.